tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

  4 / 2 == 2
  5 / 2 == 2
 ```
-## Counting Multiplications
+### Counting Multiplications
 How many multiplications does `power_recur_fast` do?
-The answer is not obvious from looking at the algorithm, and so lets add some extra code to actually count how many multiplications it does:
+The answer is not obvious from looking at the algorithm, and so lets add some code to count multiplications:

 ```cpp
 int mult_count = 0;